** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 NumberOfSamples * 3

-This will pull the number value entered in the field Number of Samples, multiply it by 3 and the resulting value of the field Number of Tests will be automatically calculated.
+This expression will pull the value entered by the user in the field Number of Samples and multiply it by 3.
+The resulting value of the Number of Tests field will be automatically calculated.

 RelatedToRequest.NumberOfSamples

-You can access all records created in the scope of the current process template using Record[RecordTemplateIdentifier] in an expression:
+All records created in the scope of a single current process template can be accessed using the expression:

 Record[RecordTemplateIdentifier].VariableFieldIdentifier

-If the field is in the record template that is used in multiple stages, you need to specify which stage you want to pull the data from by adding the Stage[StageName] part to your expression
+If the field referenced is part of a record template that is used in more than one stage of the process, you need to specify within the expression which stage you want to pull the data by adding Stage[StageName].

 Stage[StageName].Record[RecordTemplateIdentifier ].VariableFieldIdentifier

-The second possible solution is that you defined the number of samples in the stage Request in the record Request Form.
-In that case in the Formula Expression for the repeatable group Determined by Formula write
+Another possible solution is that you defined the number of samples in the stage Request within the record, Request Form.
+In this case write in the Formula Expression for the repeatable row group that is set to Determined by Formula:

-To access and perform calculations with fields located in a record in another process you will need to configure a field where the users can select either the record reference directly (record type field) or a process reference from where you want to access the record (process type field).
+To access and perform calculations with fields located in a record from another process you will need to configure a field in the record template where users can select either the:

-In case you configure the record field, its identifier will be used as the record reference in your expressions:
+If the record template is configured using the Record field, its identifier will be used as the record reference in your expressions:

 RecordFieldIdentifier.VariableFieldIdentifier

-To access the value of the pH field(identifier ProductpH) entered in the record QC Profile in the process Register Product (marked with a star in the scheme) you need to configure the following two fields in the record QC Result of the process Quality Control:
+To access the value of the pH field(identifier ProductpH) entered in the record QC Profile in the process Register Product (marked with a star in the image below) you need to configure the following two fields in the record, QC Results, from the process, Quality Control:

-1 - record type field (marked with 1) with identifier FromQCProfile
+1 - Record field type with identifier: FromQCProfile

-2 - number type field (marked with 2) with calculation FromQCProfile.ProductpH
+2 - Number field type with calculation: FromQCProfile.ProductpH

 ProcessField.Record[RecordTemplateIdentifier].VariableFieldIdentifier